cBashTN/Kolibri-Cloud-API-daemon-example-with-access-token/README.md

  Please ask KELLER AG to provide a valid parameters

 ##### Notes:
 DateTime format from the API are always in UTC Pressure values from the API are always in bar Temperature values from the API are always in °C
+It is not possible to delete measurement data with the API If you want to try out the API with [Swagger](https://api.kolibricloud.ch/swagger/index.html?url=/swagger/v1/swagger.json) please us the dark green [Authorize] button and a valid bearer token.
+You can get a valid bearer token when logged in on www.kolibricloud.ch under [User Settings]

 If you plan run this as a server script to store measurement data from the KOLIBRI Cloud API the following procedure is recommended:
 + Decide for a time span to gather date: eg. Every 24h